 I haven't stopped trying to figure out that big picture.
 Now I strive to paint that big picture for others because it's this very painting that shows us the mistakes and lessons we - the public, the riders, the legislators, the operators, the citizens - must be full aware of before misguided decisions leave us trapped in perpetual traffic.

 Rides like the wind.

 I am a geographer, transit planner and longtime Boston transportation advocate.
 I have designed bus and rail networks for the MBTA and many other transit agencies, toured dozens of cities and towns to study their transportation networks, and written extensively about transit planning, street design, bicycle safety, social and environmental justice and equity.

-My work focuses on effective service design, planning and pursuing the vision of TransitMatters.
-I host the Transit Matters Podcast and tweet @CriticalTransit.
-Over the past decade I have lived almost everywhere in Boston, now including Egleston Square (Jamaica Plain/Roxbury).
+My work focused on effective service design, planning and pursuing the vision of TransitMatters.
+I also hosted the original Transit Matters Podcast.
+Over the past decade I lived almost everywhere in Boston, including Egleston Square (Jamaica Plain/Roxbury).
 I believe we can have affordable housing, vibrant neighborhoods and a top-notch transit system, if make make smart decisions.